amalgamaria/secretariat/docs/access/transferring-files.rst

 Part 1: Connect
 ^^^^^^^^^^^^^^^

-1. Download and install the `FileZilla client`_.
+1. Download and install the `FileZilla client`_
-2. Launch the client.
+2. Launch the client
-3. Open the 'Site manager' -- this is usually the upper left icon on the 'Toolbar'.
+3. Open the "Site manager" -- this is usually the upper left icon on the *Toolbar*

-	*It resembles a cluster of three rectangular machines.*
+	*It resembles a cluster of three rectangular machines*

 4. Create a new site:

 	a.
-Click 'New Site' and name it **Secretariat**.
+Click "New Site" and name it **Secretariat**
 	b.
-Set 'Protocol' as 'SFTP - SSH File Transfer Protocol' in the dropdown list.
+Set "Protocol" as "SFTP - SSH File Transfer Protocol" in the dropdown list
 	c.
-Type **secretariat-master.clemson.edu** in the 'Host' box.
+Type ``secretariat-master.clemson.edu`` in the "Host" box
 	d.
-Set 'Logon Type' as 'Ask for password' in the dropdown list.
+Set "Logon Type" as "Ask for password" in the dropdown list
 	e.
-Type your ``username`` in the 'User' box.
+Type your ``username`` in the "User" box
 	f.
-Click 'OK' at the bottom of the window.
+Click "OK" at the bottom of the window

-5. Reopen the 'Site manager' and select 'Secretariat' in the list of sites in the left window.
+5. Reopen the "Site manager" and select "**Secretariat**" in the list of sites in the left window
-6. Click 'Connect' and enter your password.
+6. Click "Connect" and enter your password
-7. Trust the host: An 'Unknown host key' window may appear with a message similar to the one below.
-Click 'OK'.
+7. Trust the host: An "Unknown host key" window may appear with a message similar to the one below; Click "OK"

 .. code-block:: bash